 Sydney, the eternal “not capital of Australia but as if it were” with one of the most important pieces of architecture recognizes worldwide “The Opera House”.

-The CBD: the area of the Center Business District, although it is a good option for comfort and proximity, the truth is that it does not have much accommodation, although in case there is, it would be quite unaffordable.
+The Center Business District, although it is a good option for comfort and proximity, the truth is that it does not have much accommodation, although in case there is, it would be quite unaffordable.

-As in the rest of Australian cities, we have to pass the transport card, in this case, the Opal Card, when going up but also when getting off the bus.
+As like the rest of Australian cities, Sydney has a travel pass for public transport, in this case, the Opal Card, when getting on and also when getting off the bus.
 Otherwise, we will apply the full tour fee.

 The climate of Sydney is good, but sometimes it also surprises with a tropical storm that we did not see coming.
 Therefore, it ends up being more useful to get a raincoat with an umbrella, especially because these types of storms are often accompanied by strong winds and the umbrellas end up breaking.

 Keep in mind when it comes to renting a room, if you have found one that you like, do not think twice because this city is the most populated and you can lose it in a blink of an eye.

 It seems silly, but, although we have verified that the water of the toilet goes in the same sense here that in the rest of the planet, the direction at the time of walking by the street is opposite.
 That is to say, not only do cars go in the opposite direction to what we are used to; also the people: on the escalators, on the pedestrian paths and on anything that has to be lined up.

 The initial step to learning English is through a basic General English program.
 This is an easy going and dynamic way of learning.
 This course will lead you through the main 4 elements of the language such as speaking and reading.

 Vocational courses (VET) offer students the opportunity to learn occupational skills ranging from Hospitality, Project Management, Business, sports and Fitness, etc., and that usually include work experience.